 Blisters on the crust are created in the oven but aren’t caused by the oven spring.
 They appear when the dough has been final proofed for a long time (around 12+ hours) in the fridge.

-Spraying the dough directly with water before loading into the oven also creates blisters but they are not as crusty or appealing as the ones made by a cold final rise.
+Spraying the dough directly with water before loading it into the oven also creates blisters but they are not as crusty or appealing as the ones made by a cold final rise.

 How to get an ear on sourdough bread?